-If paying taxes is what’s holding you back from freelancing, there’s some good news: all the “what if’s” and worst-case scenarios you’re thinking are all solvable (and probably not as bad as you think).
+If paying taxes is what’s holding you back from freelancing, there’s some good news: All the “what if’s” and worst-case scenarios you’re thinking are all solvable (and probably not as bad as you think).

-And, if you’ve been freelancing for a while, it’s always good to make sure you’re correctly handling your finances.
+And if you’ve been freelancing for a while, it’s always good to make sure you’re correctly handling your finances.
 Even if you work with a tax professional, it’s good to know where money is going and why.

 So, take a deep breath, put on your CEO hat, and let’s make sure you’re not making guesses with anything related to your bottom line.
+The crux of all of this is that if you’re making any kind of freelance income, you need to be saving some of it for taxes.

 Reporting Income as a Freelancer